-Make a basic jar of pasta sauce taste like your best from-scratch, slaved-over-a-hot-stove homemade with just a few add-ins and a couple of steps.
-Ready in 30 minutes or less.
+Make a basic jar of pasta sauce taste like your best from-scratch, slaved-over-a-hot-stove homemade in less than 30 minutes with just a few simple ingredients.

 I have to say, I’m not a real big fan of jarred spaghetti sauce, I prefer to make it from scratch.
 But the holidays are coming and sometimes I get so crazy busy I just can’t even.
 So I like to keep a jar of organic pasta sauce and a can of organic diced tomatoes in the pantry because sometimes I just need a quick meal.